TomDDG/ZXPicoMD/README.md

 ## Hardware Mod for Real H/W Support

 In order to get the ZXPicoMD working with real hardware you need to replace the BOB-12009 level shifter.
-Unfortunately the level shifter interferes with the data output from the real Microdrive and lacks the OE pin which would put it into high impedence mode.
-To fix this you can simply replace the shifter with 3 1N4148 diodes as shown in the image below.
+Unfortunately the BOB interferes with the data output from the real Microdrive and lacks the OE pin which would put it into high impedence mode.
+It worked with a vDrive as the signal strength is much stronger and therefore wasn't affected by the BOB.

+To fix this you can simply replace the BOB with 3 1N4148 diodes as shown in the image below.

 ![image](https://github.com/TomDDG/ZXPicoMD/blob/main/Images/IMG_0258.jpg "Hardware Mod")